 On October 29th 2002 Bill and Marylou fired all the staff and boarded up this fine old establishment.
 They loaded a U-hall and high-tailed it back to Texas.
 No one knows the reason why, but as when they got here, the talk in the bar was, for a little while, what went wrong?

-At the begging of November 2002 Dawn & Tony Cousins were appointed by the court as Receiver's.
+At the beginning of November 2002, Dawn and Tony Cousins were appointed by the court as Receivers.
 We were authorized to reopen the Hotel and to get the business running again.

 When we let ourselves back into the hotel, which took us all of about 30 seconds since we know the building so well, we found it very dirty but reasonably well stocked.

 It took us until just before Christmas to get the place cleaned up and ready to reopen.
 We took Christmas for ourselves, and reopened the bar and the lodgings on December 27th.
 We had a very productive time and were welcomed back into the community with open arms.
 It was the first time in living memory that the Hotel had been closed for more than a few days.
 The impact in the community was devastating.

 To Dawn and I it was like putting on a pair of old shoes.
 They were already broken in and comfortable.
 We were lucky enough to keep meeting many of our old staff who all wanted to come back to work for us.
 Rae, who had been our head housekeeper and was working at Faraway Inn, came back to be our manager.
 Patsy returned as head housekeeper.
 Rose had been our chef and returned part time in mid January to help reopen the restaurant.
 Hank, our ‘celebrity’ bartender, returned to his old Sunday night session (now moved to Monday).
 In all, 11 of our old staff have come back to work for us – we feel very honored.